Highly Recommended: Tile

 Tile + Installation: $5 - $30 per square foot

-There’s a reason tile is one of the most ideal flooring types for bathrooms.
+There’s a reason tile is one of the most ideal types of bathroom flooring.
 It’s one of the tougher, longer lasting flooring options on the market.
-It is water resistant with proper maintenance and sealant over the grout.
+It is water-resistant with proper maintenance and sealant over the grout, great for preventing water damage.
 Flooring tile is even workable on walls (but not vice versa) in the bathroom for your shower and/or bath to protect the walls from water and moisture.
 With its longevity and hardness, tile does tend to run more expensive than other options, but it lasts for years.
 Though tile flooring may be cold to the touch, it is also compatible with radiant heating if you want those luxurious heated floors.

 Tile is also highly customizable with a variety of sizes, shapes (hexagon tiles are particularly popular), patterns, and colors.
 You can play with different designs and looks, whether you want to make your floor an accent piece or a more subtle design aspect of your bathroom.
 Another perk is that when you need to replace your tile flooring, you usually only need to replace the damaged tile as opposed to the whole floor.